 Students completing the surveying pathways certificate are most likely to be employed on a surveying field crew as a surveying technician.
 It is important to recognize that this certificate can complement or provide pathways to other career opportunities such as engineering technicians, and the training provided with the certificate may increase promotional opportunities for people already employed in the field.

 Average beginning salaries for surveying technicians are generally in the range of $13.50 to $18.50 per hour depending on experience and other factors.
 Job demand for trained workers in this field is related to the amount of construction and development that is occurring in the area.
 People interested in this career field should be prepared to consider the possibility of relocating to gain initial experience, as this is a high demand position in areas where significant development is occurring.

 There are also multiple career pathways for people with surveying and mapping backgrounds.
-Examples of some related careers are available on the Oregon Labor Market Information Website for Surveyors and Engineering Technicians.
+Examples of some related careers are available on the Oregon Labor Market Information Website for Surveying Technicians and Civil Engineering Technicians.

 Other Degrees & Certificates at UCC

 - Civil Engineering and Surveying Technology: AAS

 Engineering technology faculty members at UCC have practical experience working in business and industry.
 They bring their real world experience into the classroom.
 Faculty members network with employers, and are able to work cooperatively with the UCC Advising and Career Center to assist you in finding internships and permanent employment.